Terms and Conditions

-2. In addition, by using Trip Services Hotel Kit, Hotel Content Plus, or Hotel and Car Content, Subscriber acknowledges and agrees to be bound by the following Leonardo Terms and will indemnify, defend and hold harmless Travelport and each Travelport Indemnitee from and against any claim, damages, expenses, or loss (including without limitation reasonable attorney fees) related to Subscriber’s access or use of the Image Link or failure to comply with the Leonardo Terms:
+2. In addition, by using the hotel capability accessible through Travelport RESTful/JSON API microservices, Hotel Content Plus, or Hotel and Car Content, Subscriber acknowledges and agrees to be bound by the following Leonardo Terms and will indemnify, defend and hold harmless Travelport and each Travelport Indemnitee from and against any claim, damages, expenses, or loss (including without limitation reasonable attorney fees) related to Subscriber’s access or use of the Image Link or failure to comply with the Leonardo Terms:

 2.1.
 GENERAL.
 These terms and conditions in this Clause 2 (“Leonardo Terms”) are applicable to Subscriber’s utilization of Leonard Content (as defined in this Clause 2) to be provided to Subscriber by Travelport pursuant to this Agreement.
 By and as a condition of utilizing any Leonardo Content, Subscriber agrees to these Leonardo Terms.
 Terms defined in these Leonardo Terms shall have the meaning ascribed to them for the purposes of these Leonardo Terms only.
 SUBSCRIBER’S FAILURE TO ABIDE BY THESE LEONARDO TERMS WILL RESULT IN VOIDANCE OF SUBSCRIBER’S INDEMNIFICATION ENTITLEMENT IN THE EVENT OF ANY ACTION BROUGHT AGAINST SUBSCRIBER IN CONNECTION WITH ITS USE OF LICENSED CONTENT (AS DEFINED IN THIS CLAUSE 2).